 Is it secure?

 Yes.
 AssistivTunnel uses TLS 1.2 end-to-end encryption for all communications.
-Traffic is not decrypted on our servers, it only passed through.
+Traffic is not decrypted on our servers, it is only passed through.
 You can confirm this by visiting an HTTPS site in an Assistiv Labs browser and inspecting the connection certificate chain.

 Only test devices in the Assistiv Labs cloud that you are actively testing can access your tunnel.
 Learn more about our security practices.